 Mathematics: the Alhambra’s other queen

 The tilework in the palaces is pure symmetry, and not a single corner fails to adhere to mathematical principles.
-It was designed with them in mind to represent Allah’s grandeur on Earth.
+It was designed to represent Allah’s grandeur on Earth.
 Therefore, it had to be perfect.
-However, its designers included one mistake which was invisible to the naked eye, because aiming for total perfection was also considered defiance of God.
+However, its designers included one mistake which was invisible to the naked eye, because aiming for total perfection was also considered to be a defiance of God.

 The legend of the sultana’s cypress tree

-This cypress tree bore witness to the passion of King Boabdil’s wife, Morayma, for a knight of the Abencerrajes tribe, a tribe born in Granada under the reign of the Nasrid dynasty.
+This cypress tree bore witness to the passion that Morayma, King Boabdil’s wife, had for a knight of the Abencerrajes tribe, a tribe from Granada during the reign of the Nasrid dynasty.
 The lovers were discovered during a rendezvous and betrayed.
 Boabdil’s fury was unleashed, and he ordered that the throats of several members of the tribe be slit.

 It is said that so much blood was shed that the stains on the fountain in the Sala de los Abencerrajes are not from rust, but rather from the blood of those whose throats were cut.
 The cypress tree saw the lovers’ passion, and the fountain the king’s fury.

-The Torre de las Infantas hides princesses’ desolation within
+The Torre de las Infantas hides a princesse’s desolation

 The third, however, suffered a different fate.
 She was locked up for her whole life, filled with pain and despair, until she finally decided to put an end to her own suffering.
 When you stand in front of the Torre de las Infantas and see a window, take a closer look.
 Perhaps you can see the princess inside.

 Every corner within the Alhambra harbors secrets.
-You can feel it as soon as you enter the surrounding woods, before even entering the site itself.
-The more interesting facts you learn about, the easier it is to unravel the place’s enigmas.
+You can feel them as soon as you enter the surrounding woods, even before entering the site itself.
+The more interesting facts you learn about it, the more the palace’s enigmas unravel.